Skip Navigation

 Table of Contents

-The Heroku Command Line Interface (CLI) lets you create and manage Heroku apps directly from the terminal.
-It’s an essential part of using Heroku.
+The Heroku Command Line Interface (CLI) is an essential part of using Heroku.
+With it, you can create and manage Heroku apps directly from the terminal.

 Install the Heroku CLI

 The Heroku CLI requires Git, the popular version control system.
-If you don’t already have Git installed, complete the following:
+If you don’t have Git installed, complete:

 Install with an Installer

 Snap installs are no longer supported.
-Please use another install method below.
+Use one of these install methods.

 Download the appropriate installer for your Windows installation: